 - Your device may connect to the slower 2.4 GHz band, despite you being near the router

-- Only select devices can display which frequency they're currently using, so it may be entirely invisible to you which the router steered you to -- you may need to use specialized Wi-Fi analyzers to see which network you're connected to
+- Only select devices can display which frequency they're currently using, so it may be entirely invisible to you which network you are on.
+You may need to use specialized Wi-Fi analyzers to see which network you're connected to

 Customers installed before August 2019 were set up with two separate Wi-Fi networks by default.
 Since then, we switched to this unified mesh approach on all routers we deploy.

 If you prefer one method or the other, it's a quick setting change in the router.
-Your router may need a firmware change (software upgrade) to allow this functionality.
+Your router may need a software upgrade to do so.

 We can assist with this!
 We're available 24/7 at 1-844-846-4994 or you can email us at email@example.com